 The Vidette, an online outlet that servers Illinois State University community, shared the research activities conducted by our GIS team in an article that was published on March 12, 2016.
 Both, May Jadallah, PI, and Alycia Hund, Co-PI, were featured in this article.
 Vidette link: ISU team brings cognitive skills curriculum to students

 The Illinois Sustainable Living and Wellness Expo is an annual event in Bloomington-Normal Illinois.
-Our team set up a booth at the Expo this year to showcase GIS as an educational tool that can help students explore sustainability and ecology.
+Our team set up a booth at the Expo in the spring of 2016 to showcase GIS as an educational tool that can help students explore sustainability and ecology.

 The Illinois State University Research Symposium gives undergraduate and graduate students the opportunity to present research they have completed during the year.
 This year, students on the GIS Education Team presented a poster titled "Using Geographic Information Systems to Improve Elementary Student Social Studies Knowledge and Higher-Level Thinking."

 The group, led by undergraduate Psychology major Chloe Lindstrom, also included: Zack Roman (Graduate, Psychology); Daniel Schloesser (Graduate, Psychology); Kavya Gupta (Graduate, Information Technology); Megan Flaherty (Undergraduate, Psychology); and Nicole Landa (Undergraduate, Psychology).
 More information on this presentation can be found on our Presentations and Publications page.